Jump to section

 6 ways People leaders can provide support

-Combined with a lack of work/life balance and boundaries inside and outside of work hours, the loss of an office, in-person connection, and the commute can easily lead to disengagement and burnout.
+Combined with a lack of work-life balance in remote work and boundaries inside and outside of work hours, the loss of an office, in-person connection, and the commute can easily lead to disengagement and burnout.

 But People leaders can help.

 How?
 By implementing new strategies for creating space, connection, and time to both process and recharge.